dhruwayush/QuizCraft/MIGRATION_GUIDE.md

 1. Go to the Admin panel in QuizCraft
 2. Click the "Data Sync" tab
 3. Find the "Migrate LocalStorage to Supabase" section
+4. **Important**: Decide whether to skip or overwrite existing question sets
+   - If you check "Overwrite existing question sets", any duplicate question sets will be replaced
+   - If you leave it unchecked, duplicates will be skipped (safer option)
-4. Click the "Migrate LocalStorage Question Sets" button
+5. Click the "Migrate LocalStorage Question Sets" button
-5. Wait for the migration to complete
+6. Wait for the migration to complete
-6. Review the results to ensure all question sets were migrated successfully
+7. Review the results to ensure all question sets were migrated successfully

 ### 4. Verify the Migration